Logo

 To ensure fast, reliable syncs, follow these best practices:

 1. Map Only Essential Fields: Reduce sync load by mapping only fields used in campaigns or reporting.
-Unmapped fields don’t trigger syncs, saving time.
+Unmapped fields do not trigger syncs, saving time.

-2. Monitor Sync Queue Regularly: Check the “Errors & Warnings” tab in Pardot or Salesforce error notifications to catch issues early.
+2. Monitor Sync Queue Regularly: Check the “Errors & Warnings” tab in MCAE (Pardot) or Salesforce error notifications to catch issues early.

-3. Use Smaller Automation Batches: Break large automation rules.
-Run smaller segmentation or automation rules to avoid queue overload.
+3. Use Smaller Automation Batches: Break large automation rules into smaller segmentation or automation rules to avoid queue overload.

-4. Review Sync Rules: Ensure field sync directions align with campaign needs (e.g., Salesforce as master for critical fields).
+4. Review Sync Rules: Ensure field sync directions align with campaign needs, such as using Salesforce as the master for critical fields.

 5. Clean Up Duplicates: Use dynamic lists to identify and merge duplicate or outdated records to prevent conflicts.